Buriram United F.C.: Rivalries

 Buriram United's main rival is Muangthong United.
 The two clubs are the powerhouses of Thai League 1 (T1).
-The rivalry between two clubs became highly competitive, since they are the only two clubs that have won the Thai League 1 championship since the 2009 season.
+The rivalry between two clubs has become highly competitive, since they are the only two clubs that have won the Thai League 1 championship since the 2009 season.

 Buriram United and Muangthong United also represent widely different groups of supporters.
 Buriram represents the mostly rural people of the Thai countryside, while Muangthong United symbolizes the urban people in the Bangkok Metropolitan Region.
 Their rivalry also reflects political differences in Football Association of Thailand (FAT) since Muangthong United has the close relationship with FAT under the management of Worawi Makudi, while former politician Newin Chidchob became the polar opposite and frequently questions the transparency of FAT.

 The games between the two teams are regarded as an important match-up in Thai football.
 Buriram has dominated the rivalry head-to-head and maintained an unbeaten record against Muangthong for a long time after the club relocated to Buriram.
 The phrase "Rather lose to anyone but Muangthong."
 (Thai lit. แพ้ใครก็ได้ แต่ไม่แพ้เมืองทอง) became a famous quote for fans.
 Their unbeaten record against Muangthong was broken in 2016 Thai League when they lost 0–3 to their rival at home.

-Academy & Youth program

-Buriram United opened its first youth academies in 2011.
-The club is particularly famous for its renowned youth programme that has produced many Thai talents over the years – Suphanat Mueanta, Supachok Sarachat, Ratthanakorn Maikami, and Anon Amornlerdsak have come through the ranks and are just some of the talents who've played for Buriram United.
-Buriram United also regularly supplies the Thai national youth teams with local talent.
-Buriram youth academies play in Thailand Youth League.